emranxec/KeepLearning/README.md

 The child class can be used as a substitute for our parent class.
 ----
 ### Q. explain StackOverFlow vs OOM?
->Whenever you run a java program or java application, operating system allocates some memory to JVM.
+> Whenever you run a java program or java application, operating system allocates some memory to JVM.

 > JVM divides this memory into two parts.
 One is Stack and another one is Heap.

-Stack is used for
-> execution of methods and heap is used to store the objects.
-When the Stack becomes full,
+> Stack is used for execution of methods and heap is used to store the objects.

+> When the Stack becomes full, JVM throws java.lang.StackOverflowError.(check for thread dumps)

-> JVM throws java.lang.StackOverflowError and when the heap becomes full, JVM throws java.lang.OutOfMemoryError.
+> when the heap becomes full, JVM throws java.lang.OutOfMemoryError. (check for heap dumps)

 ##### StackOverflowError
 - A stack is used for the execution of methods.
 For every method call, one block is created in the stack memory